CoderDojoTC/arduino/docs/tinkercad/01-blink.md

 ![LED Search](./img/01-led.png)

+Note that in this diagram, the straight wire on the left is the cathode which goes to GND pin on the Arduino.
+The bent pin on the right is anode which goes through a resistor and then to a digital output pin.

 ### Step 4: Add the Resistor and Set it to be 330 ohms
 Finally, we will also add a resistor to our circuit.
 Go to the right side, type in "resistor" and you should see an image like this:

 ![Add Resistor](./img/01-resistor.png)

 Unlike the LED, the resistor is just a generic component but we must next set the value of the resistor to be 330 ohms.
 We do this